sudorandom/kmcd.dev/content/posts/2026/bgp-kmcd-dev/index.md

 With Rust handling the data ingestion, the Go viewer was freed up.
 Using the [Ebitengine](https://ebitengine.org/) game engine, the Go application is now just a lean client that focuses entirely on rendering a 2D Mollweide projection of the globe at 60 FPS.
 That 60 FPS target is nearly always reached now, when it was a pipedream with the first architecture.

-Yes, I know how instane I sound when I say "oh, and Go is used for the frontend", but I learned to respect the performance and robustness of Ebitengine.
-This is what personal projects are for: to do thinks you wouldn't normally do in ways you wouldn't normally do it.
+Yes, I know how insane I sound when I say "oh, and Go is used for the frontend", but I learned to respect the performance and robustness of Ebitengine.
+This is what personal projects are for: to do think you wouldn't normally do in ways you wouldn't normally do it.

 ### Protobuf as the Glue